spencermeyer/Ruby_Webscraping/README.md

 2 make a React view consuming the json to sit alongside the existing rails view.
 3 extend the stalker feature to get the stalkees wherever they run.
 4 double collection problem ?
 I only run one worker on prod.
 Have just moved this over to resque only.
 See if it still happens.
+5 upgrade ruby and gems because of security warnings.

 Tech Stack
 ----------